Installation

 conda install -c conda-forge pyogrio

 This requires compatible versions of GDAL and numpy from conda-forge for raw I/O support and geopandas and their dependencies for GeoDataFrame I/O support.
+By default, the GDAL package on conda-forge already supports a wide range of vector formats.
+If needed, you can install additional drivers by installing the associated conda-forge package.
+The following packages are currently available to install extra vector drivers:

 PyPI